-Since 2013, Mr. Norbert Rosenthal has served as the Clinical Director and Technical Manager of BackBeat Medical, Inc., supporting BackBeat's clinical trials.
+Mr. Norbert Rosenthal has served as the Clinical Director and Technical Manager of Orchestra BioMed’s Bioelectronic Therapies development group since May 2018.
+He served in the same capacity for BackBeat Medical, Inc. since 2013, supporting BackBeat's clinical trials in Europe.

 William Baumbach, Ph.D.

-Vice President, Pharmaceutical Development & Operations, Cardiovascular Interventions
+Vice President, Pharmaceutical Development & Operations, Focal Therapies

-Mr. Dadino most recently served as Vice President of Pharmaceutical Development and Manufacturing for Aclaris Therapeutics, Inc. (Nasdaq:ACRS), where he assisted in bringing the company’s first product to market.
 Prior to Aclaris, Mr. Dadino was President of Dadino Consulting, LLC, where he provided product development, technical operations, manufacturing and commercialization consulting services to pharmaceutical, biotechnology and medical device companies.
-During his career, Mr. Dadino spent 13 years with Johnson & Johnson (NYSE: JNJ), where he served as Vice President, Development and Technical Operations from 2011-2013, and as Vice President, Pharmaceutical Development, Technical Operations and CMC from 2001-2011, where he was responsible for development of pharmaceutical attributes for drug/device combination products including the CYPHER® Sirolimus-eluting stent.
-Prior to J&J, Mr. Dadino served as Senior Director, Technical Operations, for Rhone-Poulenc Rorer Pharmaceuticals.
-Mr. Dadino holds an M.S. in Pharmaceutical Quality Assurance and Regulatory Affairs from Temple University and a B.S. in Pharmacy from University of the Sciences in Philadelphia.
+Previously, Mr. Dadino spent 13 years with Johnson & Johnson, where he served as Vice President, Development and Technical Operations (2011-2013), providing pharmaceutical development services across all sectors of J&J, and as Vice President, Pharmaceutical Development, Technical Operations and CMC (2001-2011), where he was responsible for development of pharmaceutical attributes for drug/device combination products including the CYPHER® sirolimus-eluting stent.
+From 1997 to 2000, he was Senior Director, Technical Operations, for Rhone-Poulenc Rorer Pharmaceuticals.
+Mr. Dadino holds and M.S. in Pharmaceutical Quality Assurance and Regulatory Affairs from Temple University and a B.S. in Pharmacy from University of the Sciences in Philadelphia.